Vision- and tactile-based continuous multimodal intention and attention recognition for safer physical human-robot

 \subsection{Experiments}

-We demonstrate the application of the intention and attention detection algorithm in a physical human-robot collaboration scenario as shown in Fig. \ref{fig:demo}.
+We demonstrate the intention and attention detection algorithm in a physical human-robot collaboration scenario as shown in Fig. \ref{fig:demo}.
 The included supplemental video\footnote{A link to the supplementary video can also be found in the online repository \url{https://github.com/chrisywong/multimodaltouchintentiondataset}} provides a clearer view of the demonstrations discussed in this section.
 In this collaborative scenario, the robot holds a power tool in the end effector while the user guides the robot arm to simulate working on a part.
 In potentially dangerous cases like these, it is important to ensure that the tool does not collide with the part or have any extraneous unintended motions.
 The proposed intention recognition algorithm can then be used to activate a safety stop that rejects user touch input when the input is considered unintentional.
 For demonstration purposes, the robot response to touch input is governed by basic joint impedance control \cite{ott2008cartimptexbook}:

-where $\bm{\tau}$ are the commanded joint torques; $\bm{k}_p$ and $\bm{k}_d$ are the stiffness and damping coefficients, respectively; $\bm{q}$ and $\bm{q}_d$ are respectively the actual and desired joint positions; and $\bm{\dot{q}}$ and $\bm{\dot{q}}_d$ are respectively the actual and desired joint velocities.
-For demonstration purposes here, the safety stop is implemented by having the controller modulate between low stiffness $\bm{k}_p$ for intentional touches and high stiffness for unintentional touches.
+where $\bm{\tau}$ are the commanded joint torques; $\bm{K}_p$ and $\bm{K}_d$ are the matrices of stiffness and damping coefficients, respectively; $\bm{q}$ and $\bm{q}_d$ are respectively the actual and desired joint positions; and $\bm{\dot{q}}$ and $\bm{\dot{q}}_d$ are respectively the actual and desired joint velocities.
+For demonstration purposes here, the safety stop is implemented by having the controller modulate between low stiffness $\bm{K}_p$ for intentional touches and high stiffness for unintentional touches.
 The desired joint positions $\bm{q}_d$ reset to the current joint positions $\bm{q}$ whenever the intention state changes.

 It is important to note, however, that the method in which a robot reacts to unintended interactions is arbitrary.
 Some examples of intervention methods include restricting the motion of the robot, turning off the tool, triggering an audible alert, or taking no action and simply logging that the user was distracted.
 For the purposes of demonstration in this paper, we arbitrarily choose to restrict the motion of the robot when an interaction is deemed unintentional.